example42/puppet-iptables/README.md

 This is a Puppet module for iptables based on the second generation layout ("NextGen") of Example42 Puppet Modules.

-Made by Alessandro Franceschi / Lab42
+Made by Alessandro Franceschi / Lab42 and Dolf Schimmel - Freeaqingme

 Official site: http://www.example42.com